apache/cordova-docs/docs/en/edge/guide/getting-started/tizen/index.md

     - Make sure that **Select root directory** is checked
     - Make sure **Copy projects into workspace** is checked
     - Click **Browse**
-    - Browse to one of the Cordova Tizen "samples" project directory (e.g: `/cordova-basic`) and select it
+    - Browse to one of the Cordova Tizen `samples` project directory (e.g: `/cordova-basic`) and select it

     ![](img/guide/getting-started/tizen/import_widget.png)